Rinchu93/cgal/Project-Ideas.md

 **Contact:** laurent.rineau@geometryfactory.com

+### Combinatorial maps dynamic properties

+**Mentor(s)**: Guillaume Damiand (CNRS/LIRIS/Lyon university)

+**Project description**:
+A Combinatorial map is a combinatorial object modeling topological structures with subdivided objects.
+Combinatorial maps are used as efficient data structures in image representation and processing, in geometrical modeling.
+The current implementation of Combinatorial map ad Linear Cell Complex package supports only static properties, i.e. users must define all the attributes they want to use at compile time.

+The goal of this project is to improve this mechanism by adding the possibility to o dynamically associate some information to a given Combinatorial map.
+We will use for that boost property_map (as in several other CGAL packages) and provide functions allowing to create/destroy a dynamic property map.

+*Required Skills:** C++, generic programming

+**Contact:** guillaume.damiand@liris.cnrs.fr

 ## Information Candidates Should Supply
 The application process has several steps.
 Before contacting anybody verify that you are eligible, that is that you are enrolled as student, don't get a tuition fee, etc. The next step is to contact the mentor